 Conflicts of Interest

-If a writer is involved in a conflict of interest, such as being related to, friends with, or employed by an interview necessary to the story, opportunity to write that story must be given to other, unbiased contributors first.
-If, after this opportunity is given, the story has still not been claimed, it is up to the editors to decide whether or not the contributor involved in a conflict of interest may can ethically the piece.
+If a writer is involved in a conflict of interest, such as being related to, friends with, or employed by an interview necessary to the story, opportunity to write that story must be given to other unbiased contributors first.
+If, after this opportunity is given and the story has still not been claimed, it is up to the editors to decide whether or not the contributor involved in a conflict of interest can ethically write the piece.